MarioRuiz/slack-smart-bot/README.md

 Example:
 >**_Peter>_** ``run repl Create10RandomUsers `request = {path: '/api-dev/users/'}` ``

+If you want to add a collaborator while you are on a repl call `add collaborator @USER`.
+From that moment that user will be able to interact with the repl.
+You can add all the collaborators you want.
+When any collaborator wants to jump off the repl, that user can use the `quit` command.

 Other REPL commands: `see repls`, `run repl SESSION_NAME ENV_VAR=value`, `get repl SESSION_NAME`, `delete repl SESSION_NAME`, `kill repl RUN_REPL_ID`

 ### Sending notifications